SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

 ## Enabling DataMiner-to-NATS node TLS communication

 > [!IMPORTANT]
-> TLS encryption for communication between software and NATS nodes is available starting from version 10.4.3 [CU0]/10.5.0 onwards<!-- RN 38302 --> and it supports CA-signed certificates (Certificate Authority-Signed Certificates).
-If you are using software version 10.4.3, please note that only CA-signed certificates are supported, and attempting to use self-signed certificates may result in startup failures.
-The resolution for this issue should be fixed from version 10.4.4 onwards.
+> TLS encryption for communication between software and NATS nodes is available starting from DataMiner 10.4.3 [CU0]/10.5.0<!-- RN 38302 --> with support for CA-signed certificates (Certificate Authority-Signed Certificates).
+While support for self-signed certificates will be introduced later, keep in mind that for now only CA-signed certificates are supported and attempting to use self-signed certificates will result in DataMiner startup failures.

 1. Install the certificate in the Windows Trusted Root Certification Authorities Certificate Store, which **requires administrator privileges**.